 Decision made.
 What next?

 The oriel online application was straightforward; I was required to input personal and professional details, employment history, referee details and supporting information.
-Supporting information included evidence of additional undergraduate degrees and qualifications, postgraduate degrees and qualifications, additional achievements in the form of prizes, awards, distinctions (limited to six) and relevant training courses attended (again, limited to six).
+Supporting information included evidence of additional degrees and qualifications, additional achievements in the form of prizes, awards, distinctions (limited to six) and relevant training courses attended (again, limited to six).
 There is no supporting statement required, and this part of the application ensures that you meet all the essential criteria to progress further in the process.
 It makes no contribution to your total selection score.

 For the anaesthetics application, MSRA performance determines invitation to online interview.
 As the number of eligible applications exceeds interview capacity, a good performance in the exam is essential to proceed to the next stage of the application process.
 Adequate preparation is, therefore, crucial.
 Furthermore, not only is a good MSRA performance needed to get an interview, it is also necessary for getting a job.
-For August 2022 entry, the MSRA score contributed 15% towards the total selection score with the other 85% the interview.
+For my year, the MSRA score contributed 15% towards the total selection score with the other 85% the interview.
 Although 15% seems minimal, it can make all the difference.
 Some of my peers performed well at interview but their lower MSRA score meant they lost out on a job, despite it being high enough to get them an interview.

 In summary, the MSRA matters if you want an anaesthetics training job!